-- Within three working days of receipt of a complaint from the Service User or temporary worker, a member from the head office will acknowledge receipt of the complaint.
+- 1. Within three working days of receipt of a complaint from the Service User or temporary worker, a member from the head office will acknowledge receipt of the complaint.
 In practice this will normally happen immediately.
 The complaint should be made in writing to WNA & HMR through the means of email or post, alternatively Service Users or temporary workers may choose to call the head office and complain. - 2.
 All reasonable endeavors will be made by WNA & HMR to ensure that all complaints are resolved within fourteen days of the complaint being made aware to head office staff. - 3.
 WNA & HMR shall ensure that in the event of the complaint being against a temporary worker that the temporary worker is fully informed of complaints relating to him/her.
 The temporary Worker shall be entitled to receive a copy of the complaint referred to in paragraph 1. - 4.
 The temporary worker will be afforded the opportunity to state his/her version of events and will be given seven days to respond to WNA & HMR's head office in writing. - 5.
 All responses will be shared with the complainant and if appropriate, WNA & HMR will take demonstrable action to guarantee there is no reoccurrence of the act or omission complained of. - 6.
 The client may at any time request WNA & HMR to provide the client with an update as to the progress of the resolution of the complaint. - 7.
 The client will receive a written response from WNA & HMR, detailing how the complaint has been resolved. - 8.
 Where there is evidence of malpractice or the complaint is an event that requires notification, WNA & HMR will instantaneously notify the CQC, The Police, The Protection of Vulnerable Adults or Children and where applicable alert the temporary workers professional body. - 9.
 WNA & HMR where necessary will immediately exclude the temporary worker from its register whilst an investigation is in progress. - 10.
 WNA & HMR undertakes to work with all parties applicable to an investigation and where necessary share findings of such investigations. - 11.
 When a complaint is not able to be resolved instantly a written record is created whilst it is being resolved.
 All of these can be found in the complaints folder at the head office of WNA & HMR. - 12.
 WNA & HMR have a quality assurance system in place to analyze and identify any patterns in complaints and trend analysis is conducted endlessly. - 13.
-The complainant at any time has the right to refer this matter for review to the Care Quality Commission

-Head of Human Resources and Compliance, Head of Business and a Appropriate Director - Continual Complaints Meetings

-In certain cases the complaint is brought before the Head of HR & Compliance or Head of Business to make a decision on the outcome.
-The Head of HR and compliance and Head of Business continually meet.
-These meetings have been created and made continuous as a means to ensuring that serious complaints are dealt with fairly and objectively by an experienced team that is independent from the parties involved in the complaint.
+The complainant at any time has the right to refer this matter for review to the Care Quality Commission and objectively by an experienced team that is independent from the parties involved in the complaint.
 These meetings also oversee all safeguarding matters and referrals to the relevant bodies to ensure that appropriate action.

+Head of Human Resources and Compliance, Head of Bookings and an Appropriate Director - Continual Complaints Meetings

+In certain cases, the complaint is brought before the Director of Nursing to decide on the outcome.
+The Head of HR and compliance and Head of Bookings continually meet.
+These meetings have been created and made continuous as a means to ensuring that serious complaints are dealt with fairly